 Insider Tips:

-For the best experience, follow the travel sequence from Kokernag to Daksum and then to Sinthan Top, which offers a smooth and scenic journey through the valleys.
-The route is most accessible between May and November, as winter snow can block roads, so plan accordingly.
+For the best experience, travel from Kokernag to Daksum and then to Sinthan Top, a scenic route that rises from forested valleys to high mountain views.
+The road is typically open from May to November, as winter snow can block the pass.

 10. Achabal, Kokernag & Verinag – The Gardens and Springs of Southern Kashmir